 About the falls

 Murchison falls was named after the president of the royal geographical society Murchison in his honor.
 These falls are the most important object throughout the course of the flow of the river Nile till Mediterranean sea.

 Originally, they are known as kabalega falls which was named after the Omukama Kabalega “king” of bunyoro.

 Reaching the top of Murchison falls requires you to drive there since the hike from the bottom is not operational.
 It’s a short drive distance from the main road that is tarmac straight through the park, leading you to the top of the falls.
 There’s ample parking space fully tarmacked where vehicle can park without worrying about space.

 At the site, you will you won’t need to pay for the guide because your safari guide will be able to guide you through.
 The place is also protected by the Uganda Wildlife Authority rangers in charge of the park.

 Since the view point is located in the southern part of the park, it’s free from predators and dangerous animals.
 It’s only surrounded by forests connecting to Budongo forest which is home to some primates in the southern part.

 Due to the rising of water levels on victoria nile, hiking to the top of the falls is no more.
 However, you can have a nature walk to see some new places near the top of the falls.
 You can also rest there as you take some drinks or have a meal while looking at the falls.

-At the top of the falls, there’s a camp site that is guarded by the rangers of the Uganda Wildlife Authority, and you can decide to camp there for a night as you have your adventure in Murchison Falls National Park.
+At the top of the falls, there’s a camp site that rangers guard with Uganda Wildlife Authority, and you can decide to camp there for a night as you have your adventure in Murchison Falls National Park.